793rd Military Police Battalion

 The 793rd Military Police Battalion was a battalion-sized unit in the United States Army stationed at Fort Richardson, Alaska.
 The battalion was responsible for all Regular Army Military Police units and operations in Germany and eventually in the state of Alaska.

-Since 1946, the battalion was located in Germany with subordinate companies across the country.
+In 1946, the battalion was located in Germany, with subordinate companies across the country.
 In 2010, the unit was relocated to Alaska.
-With the reduction of troops in the US Army, battalion was deactivated on 28 August 2014.
+With the reduction of troops in the US Army, the battalion was deactivated on 28 August 2014.

 World War II

-The battalion was activated at Camp Maxey, Texas on the 26 December, 1942.
-The battalion deployed to Scotland in February 1944 for training prior to movement to France in August 1944, where it conducted route security operations on the famous Red Ball Express until December 1944.
+The battalion was activated at Camp Maxey, Texas, on the 26 December 1942.
+The battalion deployed to Scotland in February 1944 for training prior to movement to France in August 1944, where it conducted route security operations on the Red Ball Express until December 1944.
 From December 1944 to June 1945 the battalion conducted port security operations in Antwerp, Belgium, and was cited in the Order of the Day by the Belgian Army.
-In June 1945, the battalion was assigned port security operations in Marseilles, France until January 1946, when it entered Germany.
-The battalion was subsequently assigned to the 1st Infantry Division, and moved to Nuremberg, Germany where it conducted law and order operations as part of the occupation force and security for the Nuremberg Trials which was charging the remaining high-ranking Nazis for war crimes.
+In June 1945, the battalion was assigned port security operations in Marseille, France, until January 1946, when it entered Germany.
+The battalion was then assigned to the 1st Infantry Division, and moved to Nuremberg, Germany, where it conducted law and order operations as part of the occupation force and security for the Nuremberg Trials.
 The 793rd Military Police Battalion was awarded the Meritorious Unit Commendation—European theater and campaign streamers—Northern France 1944, and Rhineland 1944–1945, for military operations in Europe during World War II.

 Gulf War

-During the "Cold War" era, the battalion was assigned to VII Corps, United States Army, Europe.
+During the Cold War era, the battalion was assigned to VII Corps, United States Army, Europe.
 The 793rd Military Police Battalion deployed to Saudi Arabia in December 1990 in support of VII Corps during the Gulf War.
 The battalion advanced into Iraq and Kuwait in February 1991 at the start of the ground offensive in support of the 1st Armored Division, 3rd Armored Division, and the 2nd Armored Cavalry Regiment, where it conducted extensive enemy prisoner of war operations.
 In April 1991, the battalion supervised the evacuation of thousands of refugees from Iraq to Saudi Arabia.
 The 793rd Military Police Battalion was awarded the Meritorious Unit Commendation—Desert Shield/Storm and campaign streamers—Defense of Saudi Arabia, Liberation and Defense of Kuwait, and Southwest Asia Cease Fire, for military operations in Southwest Asia.
 The battalion redeployed from Saudi Arabia to Germany in May 1991, and was subsequently reassigned to the 18th Military Police Brigade, V Corps, United States Army, Europe.